My Values as a Psychologist

 I Believe in Expanding, Not Policing, Masculinity

-I work with many men who have been taught that vulnerability is weakness, that anger is the only acceptable emotion, or that their value lies in dominance, stoicism, or success.
-These messages don’t just hurt men—they reinforce systems of harm that uphold sexism, violence, and emotional disconnection.
+I work with many men who were taught that vulnerability is weakness, that anger is the only emotion they are allowed to show, or that their worth comes from dominance, stoicism, or success.
+These messages don’t just limit men—they also reinforce systems that fuel sexism, violence, and emotional disconnection.

-I believe in unpacking harmful ideas about masculinity, not shaming men for having them.
-My goal is to help clients build a more expansive, self-connected version of masculinity—one rooted in emotional presence, accountability, and care for self and others.
+My approach is about exploring and questioning harmful ideas about masculinity, not shaming men for having them.
+I want to help clients create a broader, more self-connected understanding of masculinity—one grounded in emotional presence, accountability, and care for themselves and others.

-I also name and challenge sexism, misogyny, and gender-based violence.
-Supporting men’s mental health and dismantling patriarchal systems are not in conflict—they are deeply connected.
+Part of this work also means naming and challenging sexism, misogyny, and gender-based violence.
+Supporting men’s mental health and addressing the harm of patriarchal systems are not separate goals—they are deeply connected.

 I Stand Against Fascism and Attacks on Democracy